On the Asymptotic Efficiency of Approximate Bayesian Computation Estimators: Discussion

-The results in this paper suggest that ABC can scale to large data, at least for models with a fixed number of parameters.
-Under the assumption that the summary statistics obey a central limit theorem (as defined in Condition C3), then we have that asymptotically the ABC posterior mean of a function of the parameters is normally distributed about the true value of that function.
-The asymptotic variance of the estimator is equal to the asymptotic variance of the MLE for the function give the summary statistic.
-And without loss of asymptotic efficiency we can always use a summary statistic that has the same dimension as the number of parameters.
-This is a stronger result than that of \cite{fearnhead2012constructing}, where they show that choosing the same number of summaries as parameters is optimal when interest is in estimating just the parameters.
+Our results suggest one can obtain efficient estimates using Approximate Bayesian Computation with a fixed Monte Carlo sample size as $n$ increases.
+Thus the computational complexity of approximate Bayesian computation will just be the complexity of simulating a sample of size $n$ from the underlying model.

+Our results on the Monte Carlo accuracy of approximate Bayesian computation considered the importance sampling implementation given in Algorithm \ref{alg:ISABC}.
+If we do not use the uniform kernel, then there is a simple improvement on this algorithm, that absorbs the accept-reject probability within the importance sampling weight.
+A simple Rao--Blackwellisation argument then shows that this leads to a reduction in Monte Carlo variance, so our positive results about the scaling of approximate Bayesian computation with $n$ will also immediately apply to this implementation.

-We have further shown that appropriate importance sampling implementations of ABC are efficient, in the sense of increasing the asymptotic variance of our estimator by a factor that is just $O(1/N)$.
-However similar results are likely to apply to SMC and MCMC implementations of ABC.
-For example ABC-MCMC will be efficient provided the acceptance probability does not degenerate to 0 as $n$ increases.
-However at stationarity, ABC-MCMC will propose parameter values from a distribution close to the ABC posterior density, and Theorems 5.1 and 5.2 suggest that for such a proposal distribution the acceptance probability of ABC will be bounded away from 0.
+Similar positive Monte Carlo results are likely to apply to Markov chain Monte Carlo implementations of approximate Bayesian computation.
+A Markov chain Monte Carlo version will be efficient provided the acceptance probability does not degenerate to zero as $n$ increases.
+However at stationarity, it will propose parameter values from a distribution close to the approximate Bayesian computation posterior density, and Theorems \ref{thm:2} and \ref{thm:3} suggest that for such a proposal distribution the acceptance probability will be bounded away from zero.

-Whilst our theoretical results suggest that point estimates based on the ABC posterior have good properties, they do not suggest that the ABC posterior is a good approximation to the true posterior, nor that the ABC posterior will accurately quantify the uncertainty in estimates.
-It can be shown from a simple Gaussian example that the ABC posterior will tend to over-estimate the uncertainty.
+Whilst our theoretical results suggest that point estimates based on approximate Bayesian computation have good properties, they do not suggest that the approximate Bayesian computation posterior is a good approximation to the true posterior.
+In fact, \cite{Frazier:2017} show it will over-estimate uncertainty if $\varepsilon_n=O(a_n^{-1})$.
+However, \cite{Li/Fearnhead:2017} show that using regression methods \cite[]{Beaumont:2002} to post-process approximate Bayesian computation output can lead to both efficient point estimation and accurate quantification of uncertainty.